JDuckworth1/NeurovascularDynamics/README.md

 # NeurovascularDynamics
 For the most up to date respository please navigate to [NeurovascularDynamics](https://github.com/JDuckworth1/NeurovascularDynamics).
 Please direct quesitons to Jacob Duckworth at jaduckwo@ucsd.edu.

-Extract time series data from widefield and two photon tif images and perform spectral calculations to study neural and vascular dynamics.

 Some files in this repository use functions from the [chronux toolbox](http://chronux.org) and/or functions developed by Xiang Ji: [VCRA](https://github.com/xiangjiph/VCRA)

 ## Wide-field